Arkansas Highway 10

 Highway 10 in Casa, Arkansas looking west.

 Arkansas Highway 10 (AR 10) is an east–west state highway in western Arkansas.
-The route runs 135.4 mi from the Oklahoma state line east to Interstate 30 (I-30) in Little Rock, the state's capitol.
+The route runs 135.4 mi from the Oklahoma state line east to Interstate 30 (I-30) in Little Rock, the state's capital.
 The highway serves both the Fort Smith metropolitan area and the Little Rock – North Little Rock – Conway metropolitan area.

 Aside from Little Rock in Pulaski County, the highway also passes through county seats in four other Arkansas counties — Greenwood, Sebastian County; Booneville, Logan County; Danville, Yell County; and Perryville, Perry County.
 Mount Magazine, Arkansas's highest point, lies just to the north of the highway, as does the adjoining Mount Magazine State Park.
 Highway 10 also passes through a portion of the Ozark National Forest and parallel to the Petit Jean River, Petit Jean Wildlife Management Area and Lake Maumelle — a chief source of water for residents in the Little Rock metropolitan area.